 Do you have enough litter boxes in your house?
 One per cat is ideal.
 Make sure you have a litter

 they like.
 There are many kinds out there with different textures and scents.
-Most cats don't like the
+Most cats don't like

-you change the litter that the breeder suggested?
+enough?
+Did you change the litter that the breeder suggested?

 Stress can also cause litter problems.
 Have you had a household change?
 New family members,

 new pets?
 Change in routine?
 All of this can upset a cat.
 Try Feliway.

 Have you ever been petting your cat and then have it turn around and bite or nip at you?
 This is

 one type of pet aggression.
 It could happen if the cat/kitten was not socialized enough.
 It could